LSped/asreview-insights-metrics-comparability-main/README.md

 #### Folder
 The JSON metrics output (metrics_sim_*dataset_x.json) can be accessed in the makita folder structure: output/simulation/dataset/metrics/metrics_sim_dataset_x.json
-The excel/csv metrics output can be accessed in the folder structure: output/tables/data_metrics.csv Note, in the excel and csv the metrics are shown for all datasets (in the data folder).
+The excel/csv metrics output can be accessed in the makita folder structure: output/tables/data_metrics.csv ; output/tables/data_metrics.csv
+Note, in the excel and csv the metrics are shown for all datasets (in the data folder).

 ### Command line